How To Check Database Size In Oracle

 Output:

 In the below output, the total size is 4 GB and .53 megabytes.
-This information is slightly different from the above image because the database keeps growing.
+This information differs slightly from the above image because the database keeps growing.

 Read: Oracle get database name